Cuddling-Encouraged-heavily-Dnc/Cuddling-Encouraged-heavily-Dnc/README.md

 # ‧˚꒰🐾୭ ˚. ᵎᵎ Introduction ! ⋆˚࿔
-𓊆ྀི❤︎𓊇ྀི Hai hello Im Ayumi Im fine with Cinna / 1x aswell but i do prefer being called Ayumi I go by She/They It/its is acceptable I dont go by He/him unless related to the character i cosplay˖ Im fine with 'freakiness' and i wont judge you as long as your not doing something outright Horrible ! ᡣ𐭩 ⊹ ࣪ ౨ৎ˚₊ Bisexual / [Questioning Aromantic] + Demi girl ❤︎
+𓊆ྀི❤︎𓊇ྀི Hai hello Im Ayumi Im fine with Cinna / 1x aswell but i do prefer being called Ayumi.
+1x1x1x1 Kinnie  , I go by She/They It/its is acceptable I dont go by He/him unless related to the character i cosplay˖ Im fine with 'freakiness' and i wont judge you as long as your not doing something outright Horrible ! ᡣ𐭩 ⊹ ࣪ ౨ৎ˚₊ Bisexual / [Questioning Aromantic] + Demi girl ❤︎
 I love my Oomfs/Friends sm yall dont know 🥹 I LOVE YALL!! yall are always free to Int And Cuddle with me <33 ⋆.ೃ࿔*:･ ...
 Especially you guys 👀 ..
-[Looks over at Gabe,trigger,Zed giggles hi pooks :3]
+[Looks over at Gabe,trigger,Zed giggles hi pooks :3]   ૮꒰ ˶• ༝ •˶꒱ა ♡ Not the best with neo prouns or know much about System's and stuff along those lines but ill try my very best to respect you guys and make you feel comfortable !! so sorry if i Misgender // Use the wrong prouns im just stupid ꧁⎝ 𓆩༺✧༻𓆪 ⎠꧂
+# "I like you so come over rn!!! <3" /lyr
 # °❀.ೃ࿔* Interests / Things i like! (๑ᵔ⤙ᵔ๑)
 ✦•┈๑⋅⋯ ⋯⋅๑┈•✦ Mlbb [mobile legends bang bang] Forsaken, Dandys world, Deadly delivery, Drawing ^^ !! , Arg's :3 , ✦•┈๑⋅⋯ ⋯⋅๑┈•✦ Roleplaying  (˶ˆᗜˆ˵) ⪩. .⪨ Cats foxs and Animals in general ₍ᐢ. .ᐢ₎

 <img width="235" height="203" alt="image" src="https://github.com/user-attachments/assets/24b84e9d-8136-4152-91bc-c7fe76f72dac" /> <img width="236" height="197" alt="image" src="https://github.com/user-attachments/assets/e9e869e3-914a-42a2-81d5-79fc900876a3" />
    <img width="238" height="177" alt="image" src="https://github.com/user-attachments/assets/5d82d4e9-a4f1-49d4-932b-13344cf1571d" />
+──★ ˙🍓 ̟ !!
+"MY NAME IS BRUTUS AND MY NAME MEANS HEAVY !
+SO WITH A HEAVY HEART ILL GUIDE THIS DAGGER THROUGH THE HEART OF MY ENEMY !
+MY WHOLE LIFE YOU WERE A FRIEND AND TEACHER TO ME , PLEASE KNOW MY ACTIONS ARE NOT ONLY MOTIVATED BY ENVY !
+I TOO HAVE A DESTINY  THIS DEATH WILL BE ART! " /LYR !!  ──★ ˙🍓 ̟ !!

 # .ೀ Extra info ♡⸝⸝
 I absolutely LOVE cuddling so dont be shy and come over :33 i dont bite /i swear D: Alr but seriously dont feel scared to C+h even if im with a friend i will never mind and appreciate it ! ⋅˚₊‧ ୨୧ ‧₊˚ ⋅ ִֶָ𓂃 ࣪˖ ִֶָ🐇་༘࿐ Dont be weird when trying to Roleplay with me. ₊˚ʚ (๑>؂•̀๑) PLEASE do int with me if Im 1x1 , Jx1 , Facelulz ,Telamon, 2x2 Especially If the character you use is related to mine lore wise ! ˚₊· ͟͟͞͞➳❥ [Unless! my name stats otherwise.]
 It prolly means im bored and looking for Interaction's , Roleplaying , Friends , Talking in general ! (˶ˆᗜˆ˵)
 # ૮꒰ ˶• ༝ •˶꒱ა ♡ Favorite Characters 🫧𓇼𓏲*ੈ✩‧₊˚🎐
 1x1x1x1 [Im a 1x nonesharing yumeshipper [selfshipper as i have stated in my bio ..]
 Jx1dx1 ˗ˏˋ ★ ˎˊ˗ Dyrroth ⋆✴︎˚｡⋆ Argus ˗ˏˋ ★ ˎˊ˗ Telamon + Shedletsky ⸜(｡˃ ᵕ ˂ )⸝♡ 2x2x2x2 [1x]•·.·''·.·• Ihasafacelulz / Aubree ૮ ˶︶^︶˶ ა🧸🐇<3 Jane doe ˙⋆✮

+Im coming for you other 1xFictionkin/kinnies run ./J

 # 𝜗𝜚⋆₊˚ Fav ships ˖ ᡣ𐭩 ⊹ ࣪  ౨ৎ˚₊
 Fruitcake , ⋆ ˚｡⋆୨୧˚ OrnamentCookie , JohnJane [John doe x jane doe] ୭🧷✧˚. ᵎᵎ 🎀 Itrapped x Mafioso :3 ೄྀ࿐ ˊˎ- Eunoia x Mafioso '•.¸♡ ♡¸.•' Eunoia x Nashatra ˚ ༘♡ ⋆｡˚ Guest 1337 x Daisy ( ˶ˆᗜˆ˵
+# "If this shit is so wrong, then why the fuck can I not stop?!"/lyr

 # DNI / things i dislike Sorry if u like them / important info.!! ૮₍˃̵֊ ˂̵ ₎ა
 Double fedora , Any ships w/ 1x , 77noli / Burgerpizza / "Ewww Forsaken/dandys world!!" / Strawberrycookie / Toxicity and or just rude people its not that hard to be nice sheesh people ... / Aubree [facelulz] X jx1dx1 sorry but that is just weird imo / HEAVY no to 1xdoe and or AdminVirvus . / Dry texters [SO SORRYY AAAAA :(( ] .
 Homophobic people + Racism. / Skin copiers ᡕᠵデᡁ᠊╾━  If i have DNIUCF in my name just basically dont talk to me :--; .. 𐔌՞. .՞𐦯 Unless your  Gabe, Mellow, Trigger. ok? ok.⪩. .⪨ Please dont say anything about my pony's , Art , Selfship with 1x1 [NEGATIVELY] those are sensitive Topics and may make me upset easily.˙ . ꒷ 🍙 . 𖦹˙— 🐈⬛  Please Understand that i can be sensitive or felt ignored easily and if i go silent or start being dry it might be me being upset im so sorry if you feel Upset by this aswell  i cant control it ,✩°｡🧸𓏲⋆.🧺𖦹 ₊˚  I have Adhd and Anger issues PLEASE UNDERSTAND ME.  and tell me if i make you uncomfy or if any of my friends do i wont be afraid to say something about it.. just be nice about it alright? .. ୧ ‧₊˚ 🍵 ⋅ alright.